Sign up for our newsletter!

 This spring, Smoltek announced two separate license agreements for technical and commercial evaluation of the company’s patented CNF-MIM technology for semiconductor applications.
-The evaluation projects that were then started during the spring have taken longer to complete than expected.
+The evaluation projects that were then started have taken longer to complete than expected.

 Image: Ola Tiverman, CRO at Smoltek & President at Smoltek Semi